life-efficient/quick-deployment/README.md

 - websites & webapps

 Some scripts only currently support my stack:
-- serving websites through AWS S3
+- serving websites through AWS S3, which are built with create-react-app

 Listed below are the different bash scripts and their explanations